This roasted pineapple salsa is a simple chunky salsa recipe made with fresh pineapple, tomatoes, jalapenos, onion, garlic, and cilantro.

-I have eaten my fair share of Mexican food while living in Texas.
-My favorite pineapple salsa of all time is from a Tex-Mex restaurant in Austin, Texas called Hula Hut.
-After many years, I've been able to perfect my own roasted chunky pineapple salsa recipe that's similar to the infamous salsa recipe at this restaurant.
+Curious about the pineapple?
+The pineapple balances out the salty, sour, and spicy.
+My first pineapple experience was at a popular Tex-Mex restaurant in Austin, Texas called Hula Hut.
+After many years, I've perfected my own roasted chunky pineapple salsa recipe that's similar to the infamous salsa recipe at this restaurant.

 - Tomatoes: You can use Roma tomatoes, beefsteak tomatoes, or tomatoes on the vine.
 Try to pick the freshest tomatoes possible because this ingredient is the foundation of the recipe.

 - Pineapple: Pick a fresh pineapple to use.
 I do not recommend using canned pineapple or frozen pineapple for this recipe.
 If you don't have fresh pineapple on hand, you can substitute mango.
 Additionally, you can add mango to this recipe along with the pineapple if you want something extra sweet.
-I do not recommend roasting the mango if using in the recipe.
+I do not recommend roasting the mango if using it in the recipe.

-- Peppers: Oh peppers!
+- Peppers: Oh, peppers!
 These can be a bit tricky.
 Make sure that whatever pepper you are using is not too spicy for the recipe.
 I prefer to add heat to this recipe with jalapeno peppers.
 If you do not want any spice whatsoever at all, then you can substitute a green bell pepper.
-Also, I use anaheim or chipotle peppers in this recipe.
+Also, I use Anaheim or chipotle peppers in this recipe.

 How To Make Roasted Pineapple Salsa